top of page

 How to Choose Kimchi for the First Time: Fresh, Aged, Mild, or Best for Cooking

-The confusing thing about buying kimchi for the first time is that people talk about it like it is one fixed thing.
+Buying kimchi for the first time gets confusing because everyone talks about it like it is one flavor.

 It is not.